 As well-traveled as my husband and I seem to be, I have to be honest, we’ve never stayed in anything historic since most of our travels are with our kids.
 And trust me, no historic place wants little hands handling their beautifully ornate furniture and decorations.
 So, to say the least, we never even given it much thought.

 That was until our trip to Atlanta.

-First of all, when I started doing my research about Atlanta I immediately narrowed my focus on Bed and Breakfasts.
-Main reason is that most of the B&B’s don’t allow kids under 12, so that was a good start.
-But when I dug deeper that’s when I learned about The Shellmont Inn.
+First of all, when I started doing my research about Atlanta I immediately narrowed my focus to Bed and Breakfasts.
+The main reason is that most of the B&B’s don’t allow kids under 12, so that was a good start.
+But when I dug deeper, that’s when I learned about The Shellmont Inn.
 And immediately knew this was where I wanted to spend our time.

 And once I contacted Debbie, the owner, I knew this would be more like a home away from home for us.
 Especially, since we are not big city folk.

 The Benefits of Staying in a Historic Bed and Breakfast in Atlanta